 But what happens when the Queen of England wears a particular dress, or when rabid “sneakerheads” fight to get the limited-release pair of Jordans or Yeezy shoes?
 The business side is so successful that a brand can enjoy both mainstream success and a devoted (to put it mildly) cult following.
 Wearable art it may be, but it’s also a 1.2 trillion-dollar global industry.

 Fashion has always been defined by immigration.
-An article by Highsnobiety in 2016 discusses the role of fashion in the recent immigration debate,
+An article published in Highsnobiety in 2016 discusses the role of fashion in the recent immigration debate,

 “By the 1980s, American designers like Bill Blass, Oscar de la Renta, and Calvin Klein had become household names—but one thing remained constant: A skilled factory workforce comprised primarily of immigrants and their descendants… That is to say, the reality of what “made in America” looks like is much different than the quixotic ideal.”

 One of many threads of our cultural fabric impacted by immigrants?
 Yes.
 But more than that, an important examination of how we, every day, sometimes (often) without realizing it, feel, see, touch, live the contributions of our neighbors from other countries.
 And they are our neighbors.
 If fashion has proven anything, it’s that borders only exist in the mind.